-Smoking and eating meat – at first reading it might sound like an odd comparison – and surely, there are many differences – but I am just about to show you that there are many similarities too.
-Humankind seem to have a lot of ideas for solving bad habits like smoking but how are we doing with the bad habit of over consuming meat?
+Smoking and eating meat.
+What might sound like an odd comparison – and surely, there are many differences – unfortunately is more likely than you think.
+I am just about to show you that there are many similarities.

-Today the vegan movement is stronger than ever and there are more and more plant-based options in all the supermarkets across the world.
-It’s getting easier to eat healthy and make better decisions about what we put into our body.
-That gives us the reason to question why are we still so far from dealing with other health related issues?
+The trend towards vegan lifestyle and plant-based eating is stronger than ever and there are more and more plant-based options in the supermarkets across the world.
+Consumers are better informed, the food industry is more under scrutiny and it is easier to eat healthy and make better decisions than ever before.
+That gives us the reason to ask why are we still so far from dealing with meat consumption?
+Why is meat consumption still an issue?

-Smoking hasn’t always been this monster we know it now.
-Just like eating meat, it has always been a habit of humans, but in the beginning it was mostly used for spiritual rituals and by some chosen exponents of society.
-It was neither easy to reach nor considered as something necessary.
-Exactly the reason why traditionally animal products only used to gave 5-10% of the calories of humans.
-It was difficult to come by and expensive to keep.
+Just as eating meat, smoking has been widely accepted for decades.
+But before smoking became a common habit of many, men and women alike, it was mostly used for spiritual rituals and by some chosen exponents of society.
+Just as meat, it was neither easily available for the average person nor considered as something necessary for daily life.
+Pretty much the same reasons why animal products traditionally only provided 5-10% of daily calories.
+It was expensive and difficult to come by and that for reserved for special occasions.

-Back to tobacco, quite early, in the 18th century the first sceptics started talking about the dangers of smoking but this came together with the start of cheap mass production of cigarettes.
-During the world wars it was even distributed freely to troops as boosting treats.
-Only since the second part of the 20th century when the first lawsuits got some success against the industry the consumption started declining in Europe and Northern America.
-Now the market is shifting to the less developed countries where legislations are still weak.
-(Link)
+Quite early, in the 18th century the first skeptics started talking about the dangers of smoking.
+Unfortunately these early warnings came at the same time of the start of the mass production of cheap cigarettes.
+During the world wars, cigarettes were distributed to troops as boosting treats.
+Only since the second part of the 20th century, when the first lawsuits fought against the industry were successful, did the consumption in Europe and Northern America started to decline.
+After that the market shifted to the less developed countries where legislation is weak and consumers are less aware of the dangers of smoking.

-About animal products, after the slow, mostly seasonal consumption for hundreds of years, the end of WWII brought rapid growth in meat production around the world, the biggest producers of cattle, pigs and poultry being Brazil, the US and China.
+After the low consumption of meat and dairy once in a while for hundreds of years, the end of WWII brought rapid growth in meat production around the world.
+Brazil, the US and China have been and still are the biggest producers of cattle, pigs and poultry.
 Of course, together with this also the production of other animal-derived products (milk, eggs, fish etc.) has been increasing constantly.

 Interestingly, while in the 90’s people started to get educated about the dangers of tobacco by more and more films and commercials, and bans started to rise, not allowing smoking in certain places, meat-eating is still, to this day, very far from this.
 To our best knowledge, both smoking and eating meat cause cancer and stiffening of arteries, and again in both cases people first find it hard to believe these health problems are caused by their behaviour.
 Both habits are addictive and socially recognised, and just like smoking was once funded indirectly by the government, meat consumption is, too.